nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Do I need to care about adjusting the updaters if I don't care about updates?

 It's highly recommended to do so in order to prevent the security risk described in the "Adjusting the Automatic Updater Configuration" section.

+### This update is taking forever, the progress doesn't finish

+After you hit "Next", you need to close the pink Legacinator window when done with it, then the updater will run to completion.